NethermindEth/StarknetByExample/src/ch00/cairo_cheatsheet/arrays.md

 # Arrays

-Arrays are collection of elements of the same type, they have very limited modification option.
+Arrays are collections of elements of the same type, they have a very limited modification option in the sense that we can only append (push) into them from the bottom and then pop out of the array from the top.
 For example:

-## Minimal example

-Here's a minimal example of a contract that creates, modifies and returns an array:

 ```rust